-Wrinkles identified by the Reserve Bank in the transitional phases of the Insurance (Prudential Supervision) Act (IPSA) are to be ironed out in an amendment Bill, introduced to the House last month.
+Wrinkles identified by the Reserve Bank in the transitional phases of the Insurance (Prudential Supervision) Act (IPSA) are to be ironed out in an amendment Bill, introduced to the House on 6 November.

 Changes to reporting requirements

-The Bill proposes to reduce this timeframe to three months (aligning it with the proposed time limits for year-end reporting in the Financial Reporting Bill) and removes the requirement to prepare interim financial statements for both a group and a parent (instead only group interims are required).
+The Bill reduces this timeframe to three months – aligning it with the proposed time limits for year-end reporting in the Financial Reporting Bill, and removes the requirement to prepare interim financial statements for both a group and a parent (instead only group interims are required).

 The time limit for year-end financial statements will remain at five months until the Financial Reporting Bill comes into force – which, for insurers, we expect to be in early 2014, at the same time as the Financial Markets Conduct Bill.